Crippius/space-and-time-adaptivity/README.md

 - Discretization Details
 - More advanced parameters for space and time adaptivity

-The template parameter file `parameters_base.prm` can be used for the execution by writing:
+There is a template parameter file `parameters_base.prm` that can be used for the execution by writing:

 ```bash
 ./main ../parameters_base.prm
 ```

+## Testing

+### Accuracy Benchmark

 To run the automatic tester that executes different configurations of the solver type: